mozilla/shield-studies-addon-template/TESTPLAN.md

 ### Preparations

-* Download a Release version of Firefox (Release is required for the recommendation heuristics to work)
+* Download a Release version of Firefox

 ### Install the add-on and enroll in the study